Mathematics, Coding, Education

 Bio

-Within mathematics, I have a focus in higher category theory and homotopy theory, in type theory and the foundations of math, and in connections between these subjects and computer science, such as functional programming and the formal verification of proofs and programs.
+Within mathematics, I have a focus in higher category theory and homotopy theory, in type theory and the foundations of math, and in the connections between these subjects and computer science, such as functional programming and the formal verification of proofs and programs.
+As an application this latter interest, I am a contributor to the agda-unimath repository, an encyclopedia of formalized mathematics and certified programs.

 Mathematics